 8.2 CA fallback and architecture switching

-When either the in-gap interference or the self-interference is too high, the receiver is hard to maintain the shared receiving state, i.e., one Rx RF chain, and the “fallback” behaviour needs to be studied.
-In order to make the application of this function more future-oriented, some higher CA combinations are also considered.
+When either the in-gap interference or the self-interference is too high, the receiver is hard to maintain the “one Rx RF chain” mode, and the “fallback” behaviour needs to be studied.
+In order to make the application of this function more future-oriented, some higher-order CA combinations are also considered.

 In total, two aspects should be involved when discussing fallback behaviour: “CA fallback” and “architecture switching”.

-“CA fallback” means releasing at least one SCell in one band of the band combination, while the “architecture switching” means the switching from “One Rx RF chain (aka. full shared Rx RF chain)” to legacy CA architecture [44], where legacy CA architecture includes fully separated Rx chain and partially shared Rx chain.When there is only one component carrier in one band, it is nature that UE RF hardware is also configured to legacy architecture for single carrier in the band.
+“CA fallback” means releasing at least one SCell in one band of the band combination, while the “architecture switching” means the switching from “One Rx RF chain (aka. fully shared Rx RF chain)” to legacy CA architecture [44], where legacy CA architecture includes fully separated Rx chain and partially shared Rx chain.When there is only one component carrier in one band, it is natural that UE RF hardware is also configured to legacy architecture for single carrier in the band.

 When categorizing “CA fallback”, the following scenarios are involved: